adellej/beans/BUILD.rst

 #.
 Create and activate a clean conda environment

-   The example below will create an environment with python 3.13 (or newer), but beans should work with python 3.9 onwards.
+   The example below will create an environment with Python 3.13 (or newer), but beans should work with Python 3.9 onwards.

    .. code-block:: console